University of Central Lancashire Neuroscience graduate, Abbie Tutt, has excelled in her field and is now a Junior Doctor, working for the NHS.

 Since Abbie read a teenage neuroscience book when she was 13, her love for neuroscience grew.
 Abbie wanted to find out more about what makes our brains work and how things can go wrong.
 From this young age, she knew that one day she wanted to treat those with brain injuries.

 Abbie gained a place on the School of Psychology course through the Clearing process after deciding to study at the University of Central Lancashire, because she liked the idea of the University being a mix of campus and city centre living.
-This meant everywhere was within walking distance.
 Abbie was also keen to use the brain imaging facility at the University.

 Looking back on her time at University, Abbie made the most of her time, actively taking part in campus life.
 She was a Student Ambassador and got involved in many activities such as the drama society, science outreach, working in the Young Scientist Centre and at the Lancashire Science Festival.

 Speaking about her course, Abbie said: “One memorable experience was getting to shadow a neurosurgeon for two weeks in the second year of my degree in which I saw a human brain for the very first time.
 That moment has stayed with me throughout as I hope to pursue this career.
 I only managed to secure this as I was studying Neuroscience so I was incredibly grateful to be studying at UCLan at that point.”

 Following graduation, Abbie was delighted to get a place at Warwick Medical School to study a four-year course in graduate entry Medicine.

 Abbie’s studies and placement were impacted when the Coronavirus pandemic hit.
 At the start of the outbreak, Abbie was withdrawn from placement and deployed to a local hospital to help out with patients who were Covid-19 negative.
 Her role mainly consisted of doing cannulas, making cups of tea, taking patient histories and carrying out examinations.